-So, let’s say you decide that you are no longer comfortable using Twitter, or you have decided that you really do need to halt the spread of that embarrassing Tweet that you posted.
+So you’ve decided that you are no longer comfortable using Twitter, or you have decided that you really do need to halt the spread of that embarrassing Tweet that you posted.

 Well, the good news is that it is entirely possible to permanently delete your account.
-It’s also relatively simple to do!

 Step 1 – Sign into Twitter